The Advantage – A Book Review

 ~ Patrick Lencioni, The Advantage

-I don’t usually indulge in book reviews as blog posts (there is an extensive annotated bibliography on my website), but the new book from Patrick Lencioni has prompted me to make an exception.
+I don’t usually indulge in book reviews as blog posts (for which check out my Goodreads page), but the new book from Patrick Lencioni has prompted me to make an exception.

 Not that I think it’s a great, must-read book.
 Far from it.
-But because it’s topic – organisational health – is sufficiently close to my core focus (organisational therapy), I’ve decided it’s worth mentioning by way of this review.
+But because its topic – organisational health – is sufficiently close to my core focus (organisational psychotherapy), I’ve decided it’s worth mentioning by way of this review.

 “After two decades of working with CEOs and their teams of senior executives, I’ve become absolutely convinced that the seminal difference between successful companies and mediocre or unsuccessful ones has little, if anything, to do with what they know or how smart they are; it has everything to do with how healthy they are.”